jaytolentino/birdfeed_plusplus/README.md

 _Optional:_
 * Advanced: Robust error handling, check if internet is available, handle error cases, network failures
 * Advanced: When a network request is sent, user sees an indeterminate progress indicator
-* Advanced: User can click on a tweet to be taken to a "detail view" of that tweet
-  * Advanced: User can take favorite (and unfavorite) or reweet actions on a tweet
 * Advanced: User can search for tweets matching a particular query and see results